General Summary of Position:

 The Department of WLC currently includes fifteen full-time faculty members with expertise in the various languages offered (Arabic, Cambodian (Khmer), Chinese, French, German, Italian, Portuguese and Spanish).
 All full-time faculty members are actively engaged in teaching, research, and service according to their rank (visiting lecturers, teaching professors, tenure-track, tenured).
 During the past years, the tenure-track and tenured faculty have published several single-authored books as well as a variety of scholarly articles, review essays, book chapters, translations, and edited collections.
 The faculty also work with local schools, community organizations, professional and language organizations to advance the study of languages at UMass Lowell.
 Faculty members have won many grants and fellowships.

 Special Instructions to Applicants:

-Please include a CV, cover letter, a one-page teaching philosophy, and evidence of teaching excellence with your application.
-Names and contact information for three professional references will be requested at the time of application.
+- Names and contact information of three references will be required at the time of application.